ATM90E32 Power Sensor

 • harmonic_power (Optional): Use the harmonic power value on this phase.
 All options from Sensor.

-• gain_voltage (Optional, int): Voltage gain to scale the low voltage AC power pack to household mains feed.
+• gain_voltage (Optional, int): Voltage gain value to scale the low voltage AC transformer to household mains feed.
 Defaults to 7305.

 • forward_active_energy (Optional): Use the forward active energy value on this phase in watt-hours.
 All options from Sensor.